 8. There’s Free Wifi in Some Parts of Town

-I noticed the Wifi station pictured below near one of the most “famous” bridges of Little Venice, close to Le Petite Venise restaurant I ate at.
+I noticed the Wifi station pictured below near one of the most “famous” bridges of Little Venice, close to Le Petite Venise restaurant where I had dinner.
 If you’re like me and often rely on wifi when traveling abroad, as opposed to cell carrier plans, this is vital amongst the Colmar tips and tricks to know when visiting this Fairy Tale city.
 (Yet modern in this way, I suppose!)

-9. Old Town Center has Minimal Convenience Stores
+9. Old Town Center Doesn’t Have Many Convenience Stores

 Its operating hours are: